 Have you wanted to share media around your home but were confused by all of the devices and settings you need to change?
-With Windows 7 you won’t need a media professional or guru to set up media sharing in your home.
+With Windows 7, you won’t need a media professional to set up media sharing in your home.
 The new media sharing experience in Windows 7 has been improved to simplify media sharing and reduce complexity for managing devices.
-You’ll find that it’s easier to find the settings you want to change and understand your choices in those settings.
-When you bring home a Windows7 PC and set up a Homegroup, your music, pictures, and videos are immediately available on the other PCs and devices that are part of your home network.
+You’ll find that it’s easier to find the settings you want to change and understand your choices.
+When you bring home a PC running Windows 7 and set up a hHomegroup, your music, pictures, and videos are immediately available on the other PCs and devices that are part of your home network.
 You can easily add new PCs, media servers, and players and instantly begin enjoying your media throughout the home.
-You can also restrict access to pictures or media you want to keep private and you can easily authorize specific devices or people in your home to play restricted content.
+You can also restrict access to pictures or media you want to keep private, and easily authorize specific devices or people in your home to play restricted content.

 Remote Media Access

 When you’re on the go, you can easily access music, video, and photos from your home network.
-For example, on your next trip you can access music or photos that are saved on your Windows 7 home PC.
+For example, on your next trip, you can access music or photos that are saved on your Windows 7 home PC.
 The experience you’ll have is the same as being directly connected to your home network.

 Outstanding Sound

 When you play music, watch a video, or just want to hear notifications from your computer, you need a quality sound experience.
-Your Windows 7 PC always sounds great and the sound always does what you expect.
+Windows 7 always sounds great and the sound always does what you expect.
 For example, if you’re playing music and get a voice call on your phone, the playback pauses when the call arrives and starts again when the call is done.
-If you’re using a headset and PC speakers, you can easily control the volume of each device independently – either via the PC or the device itself.
-And you can control the kind of sounds that go to each device – for example, you don’t hear system sounds or beeps when making voice calls.
-When you start your laptop in a meeting you can mute the sound at any time by pushing the mute button.
+If you’re using a headset and speakers, you can easily control the volume of each device independently – either using Windows 7 or the device itself.
+And you can control the kind of sounds that go to each device – for example, you can set Windows 7 so that you don’t hear system sounds or beeps when making voice calls.
+When you start your laptop in a meeting, you can mute the sound at any time by pushing the mute button.

 Bluetooth Audio

 With Windows 7, you can easily attach a Bluetooth headset to your PC to make voice calls or listen to music.
 To connect the headset, you run a simple wizard to install Bluetooth devices and pick the device out of a list.
-When you turn it on you hear sound; when you turn it off the sound reverts to your main speakers.
-In the volume preferences you can designate the headset as a communication device so you don’t hear system sounds or music when taking a call.
+When you turn it on, you hear sound; when you turn it off, the sound reverts to your main speakers.
+You can control Windows 7 system sounds and music so you don’t hear them when when taking a call.
 You can also independently control the volume for your headset and other speakers.

 Audio Stream Management

 Windows 7 automatically routes sounds such as music, voice calls, and computer beeps to the right devices and eliminates mixing these sounds.
-For example a communications headset will only receive audio for Voice over IP (VoIP) calls such as those from Live Messenger or Skype.
+For example, a communications headset will only receive audio for Voice over IP (VoIP) calls such as those from Live Messenger.
 When a VoIP call is started, other audio music will fade out and pause.
 It resumes and fades in when the call is completed.
 Audio works logically and automatically with devices that can frequently connect and disconnect.

 HDMI Audio